UGC NET Paper-I is the key to success in the National Eligibility Test. It helps to get a splendid result.

 Maintaining parity of awards & certifications.

-Below you can check the complete information about most important Higher Education Body in India.
+Below you can check the complete information about the most important Higher Education Body in India.

 List of Higher Education Body in India